Shopify inventory management and where to start

 After you choose the app to manage the inventory for you, you should take a look at making the most out of your newly acquired powers.
 After all, why should you make your decisions about inventory management based on guesswork?
 That’s why the very next step should be an app that helps you sort through your inventory and sales data and helps you forecast and plan.

 The best way to determine which app is the best for you and compare their pricing is to try it out.
 Most of the useful apps offer free trials, and there should always be comprehensive pricing with no hidden and additional fees.
-For example, Inventoro offers unlimited SKUs, users, and warehouses for a flat fee of USD 149 a month.
+For example, Inventoro offers unlimited SKUs, users, and warehouses for a a really low price.

 Why sales forecasting goes hand in hand with inventory management?